 - 4.1.2 Rationale for Assumptions-The actuary should disclose the information and analysis used in selecting each demographic assumption that has a significant effect on the measurement.
 The disclosure may be brief but should be pertinent to the plan's circumstances.
 For example, the actuary may disclose any specific approaches used, sources of external advice, and how past experience and future expectations were considered.
 The disclosure may reference any actuarial experience report or study performed, including the date of the report or study.
-This section is not applicable to prescribed assumptions or methods set by another party or prescribed assumptions or methods set by law. - 4.1.3 Changes in Assumptions-The actuary should disclose any changes in the demographic assumptions from those previously used for the same type of measurement.
+This section is not applicable to prescribed assumptions or methods set by another party or prescribed assumptions or methods set by law. - 4.1.3 Changes in Assumptions-The actuary should disclose any changes in the significant demographic assumptions from those previously used for the same type of measurement.
 The general effects of the changes should be disclosed in words or by numerical data, as appropriate.
-For assumptions that were not prescribed, the actuary should include an explanation of the information and analysis that led to those changes.
+For situations in which both the demographic assumptions and economic assumptions have changed from those previously used for the same type of measurement, the actuary may disclose the general effects of the changes separately or combined, as appropriate.